NicoleSharrock/horiseon/README.md

 ## Purpose
 Showcasing Horiseons expertise in public relations.

+### Story
+As a marketing agency I want a codebase that follows accessibility standars so that our own site is optimized for search engines.

 ## Built with
 * HTML
 * CSS

 ## Things I chaged for this assignment on my HTML file
 * added a title to the webpage